Suns vs. Clippers: Betting Trends, Record ATS, Home/Road Splits

 Suns Betting Records & Stats

-- In 41 games this season, Phoenix and its opponents have scored more than 225.5 combined points.
+- In 45 games this season, Phoenix and its opponents have gone over 224.5 combined points.

-- Phoenix has had an average of 225.2 points in its games this season, 0.3 fewer than this matchup's total.
+- Phoenix has an average point total of 225.2 in its outings this year, 0.7 more points than this game's over/under.

 Clippers Betting Records & Stats